Top Customer Complaints About Payment Forms

 The solution is simple: Show your customers all the costs upfront, including extra fees, delivery charges, regional taxes, etc.

-“You don’t know my credit card provider?”
+4. “You don’t know my credit card provider?”

 There’s no need to ask your customers for the name of their credit card provider.
 You can determine that based on the first numbers of the card, so it’s best to eliminate this field.

-“Ugh, you don’t let me pay with X.”
+5. “Ugh, you don’t let me pay with X.”

 Imagine how frustrating it would be for a customer to reach the end of the checkout process only to learn that they can’t pay with their preferred method.
 No one is going to open a new account or sign up for a credit card just to make a purchase on your site.
 They’ll just go find someone else who will take their money.

 Offering multiple payment methods is key to getting more sales.
-It also makes your customers more comfortable about their purchase.
+It also makes your customers more comfortable about their purchases.
 If a customer gets to use their trusted Visa card, they’ll be far more likely to trust using it with you.

-“Why do they need that?”
+6. “Why do they need that?”

 Your customers expect to give out some of their personal information during the checkout process.
 I understand that you need their name, billing address, and a few other data points.
-But if your customers can’t understand why you need a particular piece of data, they could become wary.
+But, if your customers can’t understand why you need a particular piece of data, they could become wary.

 For example, let’s say you’re a marketing consultant.
 You ask all the usual questions on your payment form, in addition to one other: “Which operating system do you use?”
 The answer to this question helps you recommend additional software products, but your customers may see it as unnecessary.
 They may question why you need a data point like that.